pgodby/te-saml-troubleshooting/README.md

 # SAML Troubleshooting

 ## Overview
-This workshop will demonstrate how to troubleshoot issues that might be encountered while configuring SAML between an identity provider and a service provider.
+This workshop will demonstrate how to troubleshoot issues that might occur while configuring SAML between an identity provider and a service provider.
 The demo environment is already configured properly.
 So, the lab exercises will focus on how to use a SAML tracer extension to gather information.

 ## Prerequisites
 All lab exercises share the following set of requirements: